-- Ankle pumps: An exercise to help prevent blood clots from forming in your legs and reduce swelling by increasing circulation. - TED hose: Stockings that fit tight to help keep your leg supported, control swelling, and prevent blood clots. - Sequential Compression Devices (SCDs): Foot or leg wraps attached to a pump that gently squeeze and release your leg(s) to help increase blood flow while in bed. - Anti-coagulants: Medication to thin your blood to decrease the risk of blood clots. - Early walking: Your occupational therapist will help you get moving and performing basic tasks.
-They will show you how to do these task without putting your surgical shoulder at risk. - Elevation: Lay down with your feet above your heart.
+- Ankle pumps: An exercise to help prevent blood clots from forming in your legs and reduce swelling by increasing circulation. - TED hose: Stockings that fit tight to help keep your leg supported, control swelling, and prevent blood clots - Sequential Compression Devices (SCDs): Foot or leg wraps attached to a pump that gently squeeze and release your leg(s) to help increase blood flow while in bed. - Anti-coagulants: Medication to thin your blood to decrease the risk of blood clots. - Early walking: Your physical therapist and/or nurse will help you get out of bed and get you walking as soon as possible. - Elevation: Lay down with your feet above your heart.
 You may need multiple pillows to do this. - Ice: You should apply ice for 20 minutes and then take it off for 20 minutes.
 A good indicator of when you can use ice again is when your skin returns to normal temperature.
 Keep a towel or clothes between your skin and the ice to protect your skin.